 2).
 The Samoyed Is a Generally Healthy Breed: Like all purebred dogs, Samoyeds are prone to certain health conditions, including glaucoma, hip dysplasia, hypothyroidism, diabetes, progressive retinal atrophy, subvalvular aortic stenosis, and cancer.
 The breed is also predisposed to a condition called Samoyed hereditary glomerulopathy, a genetic kidney disease.
 The average lifespan of the Samoyed is 12 to 15 years.

 3).
-Samoyed Name Is Often Mispronounced: The breed’s name is correctly pronounced as Sam-a-YED, with the emphasis being placed on the final syllable.
-The active and friendly Samoyed is also known by lovers of the breed as the Sammy.
+Samoyed Name Is Often Mispronounced: The breed’s name is correctly pronounced as Sam-a-YED, emphasizing the final syllable.
+Lovers also know the active and friendly Samoyed of the breed as the Sammy.

 5).
 Samoyed Is Sensitive to Heat: As you might guess from her thick, luxurious coat, the Samoyed prefers cooler temperatures.
-Don’t allow your Sammy to overexert herself in the heat.
+Please don’t allow Sammy to overexert herself in the heat.

 History of Samoyed dog

-Most of the Samoyed strain in England and the United States are descended from the veteran expedition sledge dogs.
+Most of the Samoyed strain in England and the United States are descended from the veteran expedition sled dogs.
 The first American Samoyed, a Russian import, was registered with the AKC in 1906.

-The Samoyed has been known as a basal breed that predates the emergence of the trendy breeds within the 19th Century.
+The Samoyed has been known as a basal breed that predates the modern breeds’ emergence within the 19th Century.
 During the late 1800s, the breed began to arrive in European countries.
-However, not all of the first imports were the unmixed white breed that is common nowadays.
-One of all these early imports was talented to Queen Alexandra, World Health Organization worked exhaustingly to push the Samoyed.
+However, not all of the first imports were the pure white breed that is common nowadays.
+One of these early imports was talented to Queen Alexandra; World Health Organization worked exhaustingly to push the Samoyed.

 Different names or Types